Wednesday, 25 February 2026

 Double Sessions: Accelerating the Performance Curve

 In the world of elite athletics, the double session is a staple.
 It is a gruelling yet effective way to condense high volume training and accelerate skill acquisition.
-As I move through my APC journey I recently applied this same rigor to the sea.
+I recently applied this same rigor to the sea.

 Today was a perfect example of how we can use contrasting environments to drive technical growth.
-We spent the morning in the ‘Complex’ dynamic water of Rhoscolyn tide race and the evening in the controlled ‘Complex’ stillness of the pool.
+We spent the morning in the ‘Complex’ dynamic water of Rhoscolyn tide race and the evening in the controlled ‘Complicated’ calm of the pool.
 When driving performance my experience in climbing has taught me a few things:

 1. Your body adapts aggressively if fuelled and given the right levels of recovery to recruit the muscle fibre